pcaston/OpenPeerPower.github.io/source/_docs/authentication/providers.markdown

 </div>

-Authentication providers are configured in your `configuration.yaml` under the `homeassistant:` block.
+Authentication providers are configured in your `configuration.yaml` under the `openpeerpower:` block.
 You can supply more than one, for example:

 {% highlight yaml %}
-homeassistant:
+openpeerpower:
   auth_providers:
-    - type: homeassistant
+    - type: openpeerpower
     - type: legacy_api_password
       api_password: !secret http_password
 {% endhighlight %}